 Since his arrival in New York City (born in Phoenix, AZ), he has rapidly evolved into one of today’s distinct young voices on the saxophone.
 Composer-leader of the No Net Nonet, his collaborations with cutting-edge young musicians including guitarist Rafal Sarnecki, Jeremy Siskind and Ben Van Gelder have showcased his virtuosity and a dynamic melodic and harmonic vocabulary.
 Lucas received his B.A. at New School Jazz after transferring from the esteemed Brubeck Institute in California.
 It was at New School where faculty member Richard Boukas first took notice of Pino's keen improvisational skills.
 In 2011, he completed his M.A. at Juilliard, and in 2012 was guest performer on Boukas's música mineira project.
 The Year of Brazil / Ernesto Nazareth 150th Birthday Tribute concert at Queens College was his premiere performance with Quarteto Moderno.
 For more info visit lucaspino.com

-Boukas is joined by the brilliant young saxophonist Lucas Pino and his stellar Trio Brasileiro sidemen Gustavo Amarante (bass) and Maurício Zottarelli (drums).
-The ensemble has performed extensively in the New York City area, including Dizzy Gillespie Auditorium (Baha'i Center), Johnny Pacheco Latin Jazz Festival (at Lehman College) and the keynote concert to launch Queens College's Year of Brazil.
+Boukas is joined by virtuoso saxophonist Lucas Pino and Boukas's itinerant Trio Brasileiro sidemen Gustavo Amarante (bass) and Maurício Zottarelli (drums).
+The ensemble has performed extensively in the New York City area, including Dizzy Gillespie Auditorium (Baha'i Center), Johnny Pacheco Latin Jazz Festival (at Lehman College) and the keynote concert to launch Queens College's Year of Brazil (see playlists below).

 Gustavo was born in Belo Horizonte, Minas Gerais, Brazil.
 After moving to the U.S. in 1994 to study at the Berklee College of Music, he has established himself as one of today’s most important voices on the electric bass.
 Gustavo is an ideal interpreter of original music, always providing a solid groove, impeccable time and keen attention to detail.
 He has performed and recorded with numerous Brazilian and other world-reknown artists including Toninho Horta, Helio Alves, Jovino Santos Neto, Duduka Da Fonseca, Carlos Malta, Aquiles Báez, Hendrik Meurkens, Panamericana Big Band, Bob Moses, and Katie Viqueira.
 He has played at major festivals and venues including Kennedy Center for the Performing Arts, Carnegie Hall, Lincoln Center, Blue Note, Jazz Standard, Nuits D’Afrique (Montréal) and Java Jazz Fest (Jakarta, Indonesia).
 For more info, visit gustavoamarante.com